 Evidence notebooks can be prepared for the jury.
 Eight combined notebooks should include facts, photographs, diagrams and other evidence.
 Four notebooks are for the jury, one for the Judge Pro Tempore, one for the witness, and one for each attorney.

 Attorneys and judge pro tempore should meet by 8:30 a.m. to resolve any evidentiary problems or any other disputes between counsel.
 Eight jurors are escorted to the courtroom between 9:00 a.m. and 9:15 a.m.
 A courtroom located in downtown Phoenix will be assigned.
 The only courtroom staff available for Short Trial is a courtroom assistant.

 Each party has two hours to present its case.
-The presentation included an opening statement (10 minutes) presentation of evidence, direct examination of witnesses and closing arguments (10 minutes).
+The presentation includes an opening statement (10 minutes) and presentation of evidence, direct examination of witnesses and closing arguments (10 minutes).
 Stipulations to documentary evidence and pretrial motions are strongly encouraged and live testimony is discouraged.
 Witnesses can be used by deposition or affidavit.

 Each party is allowed five minutes for follow-up question during the Voir Dire process.

 A telephonic conference should be held at least three (3) calendar days prior to the Short Trial to identify potential problems and clarify procedural concerns.